sledorze/HaxeManual/md/manual/expression.md

 ## 5 Expressions

-Expressions in haxe define what a program **does**.
+Expressions in Haxe define what a program **does**.
 Most expressions are found in the body of a [method](class-field-method.md), where they are combined to express what that method should do.
 This section explains the different kinds of expressions.
 Some definitions help here:

 > ##### Define: Name
 >